dotnet/runtime/docs/design/features/byreflike-generics.md

 Throws `InvalidProgramException` when passed a ByRefLike type:
 - `box` &ndash; ByRefLike types cannot be allocated on the heap.

-Throws `TypeLoadException` when passed a ByRefLike type.
+Throws `TypeLoadException` when passed a ByRefLike type:
 - `stsfld` / `ldsfld` &ndash; Type fields of a ByRefLike parameter cannot be marked `static`.
 - `newarr` / `stelem` / `ldelem` / `ldelema` &ndash; Arrays are not able to contain ByRefLike types.
     - `newobj` &ndash; For multi-dimensional array construction.